Summit Study Abroad

 Options:

-• EUR 324 - Introduction to the European Union: Innovation and Entrepreneurship in the Single Market (Session A2 only)
+• EUR 324 – Introduction to the European Union

-• EUR 326 - Introduction to the European Union: Managing Innovation Across Cultures (Session A1 only)
+• EUR 326 – Introduction to the European Union, Culture, and Society

 Credits: 3 US semester credits (48 contact hours)